 5. Seal with a heavier oilWhen I use a sealant I prefer to use a natural oil.
 Coconut oil is a favorite of mine, but it's not a good oil to use in the winter because it gets solid when it's temperature gets under 76 degrees.
 I've also heard of it solidifying when it's on people's hair and making their hair feel hard and stiff.
 Definitely not the feeling I'm going for.

 So I switch to using natural oils that work better in the winter.
-This tends to be heavier oils like Jamaican Black Castor Oil.
+This tends to be heavier oils like Jamaican Black Castor Oil and even sunflower oil.
 I do have to watch that I'm not heavy handed with the oil so I don't weigh my hair down with it.

 Related post: I've Joined the Hairlista Castor Oil Challenge

 6. Wear protective stylesProtective styles are any styles that protect your hair, particularly your ends.
 This can be wearing buns, braids or weaves.
 I've found when I wear protective styles regularly and combine that with regular moisturizing and sealing my hair always feels great instead of dry.